barneydellar/SpaceTypes/README.md

 v1 += v2; // v1 = (5, 7, 9)
 ```

+## Adding or subtracting vectors to points

-Vectors can be added to a point from the same space can be added together to produce a new point:
+Vectors can be added to a point from the same space to produce a new point:

 ```cpp
 const NewSpace::Vector v(1, 2, 3);